opencontainers/image-spec/README.md

 - [Releases](RELEASES.md)
 - [Project Documentation](project.md)

-The _optional_ and _base_ layers of all OCI projects are tracked in the [OCI Scope Table](https://www.opencontainers.org/about/oci-scope-table).

 ## Running an OCI Image

 The OCI Image Format partner project is the [OCI Runtime Spec project](https://github.com/opencontainers/runtime-spec).